goOICT/SocialDistance/README.md

 We are prototyping improving BLE implementation for use in contact tracing, to lengthen battery life and optimize performance, and can quickly include contact tracing on top of that to implement for organizations and companies.

-We think there is a use case for employers to publish contact tracing apps to help protect employees in addition to the public health organization apps that will be delivered through the App Stores on the Google/Apple API.We hypothesize that companies will want to have their own app so they are not asking employees to give up their personal health and tracing data to their employers.
+We think there is a use case for employers to publish contact tracing apps to help protect employees in addition to the public health organization apps that will be delivered through the App Stores on the Google/Apple API.
+We hypothesize that companies will want to have their own app so they are not asking employees to give up their personal health and tracing data to their employers.
 We think employer based contact tracing app deployments will help with this because when the pandemic is over, because employees can delete their app.

-This may help companies add workforce protection for workers while not promoting workers to sacrific their personal cell data.
+This may help companies add workforce protection for workers while not promoting workers to sacrifice their personal cell data.

 ### Users Personas: Essential personnel and eventually all personnel.